 Once it has been plugged into the power cable or external solar panel, you can tuck it back into the groove.

-🚨 Important: Remember to keep OtO's power plug (the red part) capped when not in use to prevent it from getting wet!
+🚨 Important: Remember to keep OtO's power plug (the red part) capped and tucked away when not in use!
+This will reduce the likelihood of it being damaged.

 Putting OtO away for the Winter